plyn85/bookmarks-app/README.md

 ## Design

+The design for this website was done using bootstrap for layout and although I started out with blue and yellow as my primary colors of choice the developer tools told this was not a good choice as there was a contrast completely different using just to colors which I got from this [Hook agency](https://hookagency.com/website-color-schemes/]) website.
+At the time of writing this it was number two on the list on the home page which contains website color palette Ideas.
+The colors used where  <mark> #fceed1</mark> which Is listed as a very light shade of yellow but Is referred to as tan on the  [Hook egency](https://hookagency.com/website-color-schemes/]) website and <mark>#7d3cff</mark>  which Is described as a very light shade of purplish blue.
+I felt the two complement each other well and the developer contrast tools were happy!

 ## Wireframe mockups
   Wireframing for this project was done the same as I like to do all my projects with a pencil and paper.
 Some of the forms pages would be near Identical on both mobile and larger devices so this was written on the sketch rather than sketching It out twice.